young girl buying drugs inside of night club

 Delivery of a Controlled Substance

 Delivery of a controlled substance in Texas is a serious crime that can result in significant penalties, including jail time and fines.
 The term “delivery” is defined broadly in Texas law to include any act of transferring a controlled substance to another person, regardless of whether there is an agency relationship.
 This means that even if you did not sell the drugs, you could still be charged with delivery if you gave them away or even just offered to sell them.
+Under Texas law, delivery can occur through actual transfer, constructive transfer, or merely an offer to sell.
 If you’re facing these charges, you must retain the services of a competent Dallas County criminal lawyer who can effectively fight for your freedom.
 Contact Spangler Law today.
+Our Dallas drug crime lawyers have extensive experience dismantling the prosecution’s evidence in these high-stakes cases.

 The following are the penalties for delivery of a controlled substance in Texas: